-This guide explores our pricing technology - the collection of data, the data analysis, and how Trendful computes the fair market resell values of thousands of items.
+This guide explores our pricing technology - the collection of data, the data analysis, and how Trendful computes the resale fair market values of thousands of items.

-Behind the Resell Interface, we have developed a unique pricing technology to collect, clean, and analyze data, and evaluate prices of secondhand designer items.
+Behind the Resale App, we have developed a unique pricing technology to collect, clean, and analyze data, and evaluate prices of secondhand designer items.

 Currently, businesses manually estimate the current fair market value by visiting different secondhand websites and marketplaces.
 Searching and collecting multiple price points for a specific item is a time-consuming process, and even with taking the time to do so, the estimated results may not be close to the real fair market value.